 Really, the worst thing you can do is yo-yo like this.
 Because when you lose weight, it’s typically about 25 percent lean mass.
 Once you gain it back, it’s all fat.
 So each time you lose weight and put it back on, your body fat percentage gets higher.

 Also, with extreme calorie cutting your resting metabolic rate(RMR) may plummet.
 Your RMR is the amount of calories that your body needs to sustain itself; it’s dependent mostly on your size and is also influenced by your body composition (fat vs. lean mass).
 If you’re starving yourself, your body will get the message that food is scarce and will begin to spare fuel by burning fewer calories.
 You don’t want that.

-Later I’ll be sharing the second and third biggest mistakes that prevent you from losing weight.
+In my next posts I’ll be sharing the second and third biggest mistakes that prevent you from losing weight.